 8. Cetshwayo Kampande

 Cetshwayo Kampande is recognized as a true African hero owing to his victory against the British.
 When the Englishmen invaded Zululand with excessive force, Cetshwayo did not surrender and instead sent over 20,000 Zulu fighters.
-This army empowered the British in what was seen as the biggest opposing battles by the Africans losing just 1000 of their warriors.
-It was at this battle that King Kampande managed to kill the heir of the French throne, Prince Napoleon.
+This army empowered the British in what was seen as the biggest opposing battles by the Africans, losing just 1000 of their warriors.
+At this battle, King Kampande managed to kill the heir of the French throne, Prince Napoleon.

 9. Tunka Manin